emag/memleak/README.md

 ## What is this?

-A memory leak web application.
+A memory leak web application by adding objects to a list session has.

 ## Required